 What is internal strategy?

-What is the difference between BizOps vs. internal strategy?
+What is the difference between BizOps and internal strategy?

-Strategic decision making is at the heart of business growth and development.
-But who is the one in charge of designing a roadmap for specific business outcomes?
-Often, this duty falls on your internal strategist or analyst.
-However, in recent years, a new job role has gained popularity as its sole purpose is to help the company make better decisions, collaborate among the different teams, and ultimately achieve operational excellence.
+Strategic decision-making is at the heart of business growth.
+But who is in charge of designing a roadmap for specific business outcomes?
+Often, this duty falls on the internal strategist or analyst.
+However, in recent years, a new job role has gained popularity as its sole purpose is to help the company make more informed decisions, collaborate among cross-functional teams, and ultimately achieve operational excellence.
 This buzzing job position is called business operations.

 - 100% of the job descriptions mentioned setting and measuring metrics (OKRs & KPIs).

 - 58% of senior roles included initiatives to “centralize data” or “standardize and distribute metrics.”